ohsu-cedar-comp-hub/ChIP-seq/README.md

 REVIEW OF CURRENT DATA
 ======================

 A lot of different files have been produced.
-Now to review what everything is and what it's potential purpose is.
+Now to review what everything is and what its potential purpose is.

 ### 50_peaks